Is Black Still a Trendy Hardware Finish for 2025?

 • BLACK & CHROME

 Long story short (as usual), black goes with everything.
 However, the same can’t be said of the other finishes.
 Don’t even TRY to talk me into oil-rubbed bronze and polished chrome as a great combo – woooof.
 Polished nickel/chrome and gold?
-You do you, boo, but I’ve NEVER been a fan.
+You do you, boo, but I’ve never been a fan.
+The only time it’s passable is in a kitchen when you have gold hardware and a chrome faucet – that’s it for me.

-In fact, many of us moved into homes built in the 90s, only to find a home FULL of shiny brass/gold.
+In fact, many of us moved into homes built in the 90s, only to find a house full of shiny brass/gold.
 And what was the next metal finish trend in the early 2000s?
 There were two, actually, polished nickel and oil-rubbed bronze.
 And did either of these mix well with GOLD?

 HECK to the NO.